-Carbon monoxide (CO) is a colourless and odourless gas created when you burn fuels such as oil, kerosene, gasoline, diesel, coal, propane, natural gas, or wood.
+Carbon monoxide (CO) is a colourless and odourless gas created when fuels such as oil, kerosene, gasoline, diesel, coal, propane, natural gas, or wood burn without enough oxygen.
 Exposure to CO can cause sickness and death.

-Install a certified CO detector to protect you and your family from carbon monoxide poisoning.
-Alway use and maintain fuel-burning equipment and appliances correctly.
+Install a certified CO detector next to bedrooms on all levels to protect you and your family from CO poisoning.
+Always use and maintain fuel-burning equipment and appliances correctly.

 Signs of carbon monoxide: